r-cybersecurity/faq/README.md

 # faq
 A repository of common questions and answers to reduce repetition on the r/cybersecurity community.
+These will mostly be focused on repetitive career or beginner questions, per the community's wants.

 ## Contribution Guide